You might think having a credit score in the 500s would keep you from buying a home. But that isn't always the case.

 - negotiate the best price and terms with the seller

-You can do all that on your own, but it can be difficult if you've never gone through the process before.
+You can do all that on your own, but it cannot be easy if you've never gone through the process.
 Even if you have gone through the process, having an agent can make the home buying process smoother and less stress-inducing.

 Prepare for the Costs of Homeownership

-One final tip is that during the homebuying process and up to closing, you want to make sure you’re prepared for the costs of being a homeowner.
+One final tip is that during the home buying process and up to closing, you want to ensure you're prepared for the costs of being a homeowner.

 This is something most people underestimate.
-You’re used to having a landlord or property manager that fixes things when they break.
-That’s all on you as a homeowner.
-You’ll have to find repair techs you can trust and make sure things get fixed to your satisfaction.
+You're used to having a landlord or property manager that fixes things when they break.
+That's all on you as a homeowner.
+You'll have to find repair techs you can trust and ensure things get resolved to your satisfaction.

-As a homeowner, you also want a more robust emergency savings fund because home repairs can get expensive.
-Many major repairs, such as replacing your water heater or major appliances or fixing your heating or air conditioning unit can run a few thousand dollars a pop.
-And it’s a homeowner’s luck that most things usually break at the same time.
+Homeowners also want a more robust emergency savings fund because home repairs can get expensive.
+Significant maintenance, such as replacing your water heater or major appliances or fixing your heating or air conditioning unit, can run a few thousand dollars a pop.
+And it's a homeowner's luck that most things usually break simultaneously.

-So, make sure you set a budget to be a good homeowner even before you get to closing day.
+So, make sure you set a budget to be a good homeowner before closing day.
 Put added savings in at the beginning to build your emergency fund and give you a little extra something for decorating after you first move in.
 This will help ensure you have the best possible experience once you become a homeowner.